Artem Zaitsev

 Unspoken Maintenance Bottom Line

-- Bug detection and fixing
+• Bug detection and resolution

-- Performance tuning
+• Performance tuning and optimization

-- Compatibility testing
+• Compatibility testing across environments

 Team Capability Misalignment